 About WWF Insider Journeys

-This trip is an invitation-only conservation travel program for our closest supporters, along with friends and family, to see firsthand the positive impact World Wildlife Fund is making.
-These custom-designed journeys are led by WWF experts and offer exclusive opportunities to discover the wildlife and ecosystems we protect; meet community members whose lives are being improved because of our work, and immerse yourself in the worlds of our field staff and partners on the ground.
-Come explore the best of the natural world and see how together we are making a difference for our planet.
+WWF Insider Journeys is a special conservation travel program for our closest supporters to see first-hand the positive impact World Wildlife Fund is making.
+Each of these curated journeys is accompanied by WWF experts and offers exclusive opportunities to discover the wildlife and ecosystems we protect; meet community members whose lives are being improved because of our work; and immerse yourself in the worlds of our staff and partners on the ground.
+Come explore the best of the natural world alongside other WWF supporters and see how together we are making a difference for our planet.

 About Our Travel Partner

 This journey is being arranged by Natural Habitat Adventures of Boulder, Colorado.
 For more than a decade, WWF has partnered with Nat Hab to take travelers to view nature's greatest sights.
 WWF selected Natural Habitat as its partner because of its long-standing commitment to conservation and the exceptional quality of its adventures.
-Reservation Information & Trip Details For reservations and additional information, please contact Court Whelan at Natural Habitat Adventures at 888-993-8687, (Int'l) 303-449-3711 or courtw@nathab.com.
-DATES: July 29-August 7, 2026 GROUP SIZE: Limited to 14 guests LAND COST: Category 1: \$11995 (+internal air/park fee) Category 2: \$12995 (+internal air/park fee) Category 1 Solo: \$13995 (+internal air/park fee) INTERNAL AIR COST: \$597 per person for adults and \$447 per person for children 11 years old and younger (this will be listed separately on our invoicing).
+Reservation Information & Trip Details For reservations and additional information, please contact Aly Jacobsen at Natural Habitat Adventures (888) 993-8687 or alyi@nathab.com.
+DATES: July 29-August 7, 2026 GROUP SIZE: Limited to 14 guests LAND COST: Category 1: \$11,995 (+internal air/park fee) Category 2: \$12,995 (+internal air/park fee) Category 1 Solo: \$13,995 (+internal air/park fee) INTERNAL AIR COST: \$597 per person for adults and \$447 per person for children 11 years old and younger (this will be listed separately on our invoicing).
 Single Supplement: For single room add 50% to the trip price.